Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 Evagene

 Where Evagene falls short: it does not advertise the HL7 FHIR-native posture that is one of TrakGene's strongest positioning claims (FHIR support is available via the REST API rather than a first-class resource model).
-It does not currently include BOADICEA or Tyrer-Cuzick.
-It is in Alpha, with free access via waiting list; formal certifications should be confirmed at contract time.
+It does not bundle BOADICEA (it exports a ##CanRisk 2.0 file to canrisk.org for the canonical run), its Tyrer-Cuzick is an IBIS-style approximation rather than the official IBIS binary, and it does not run QRISK3.
+Its HPO catalogue supports educational phenotype documentation and candidate phenotype-to-gene reference data rather than enterprise phenotype-driven diagnostics.
+It is in Alpha and is not a medical device, with free access via waiting list; formal certifications should be confirmed at contract time.
 For teams evaluating TrakGene who want an AI-and-agent-first peer, Evagene is the intended fit.

 Feature comparison matrix